-Jaldapara National Reserve Forest once boasted its exotic and lush green beauty with tigers, elephants, deers, chitahas, ghorials, and myriad birds like parrots, mynahas, peacocks, doves, herons, wood-peckers, sparrows, cuckoos, of exotic hues and cacophonies.
+Jaldapara National Reserve Forest once boasted its exotic and lush green beauty with tigers, elephants, deer, chitahas, ghorials, and myriad birds like parrots, mynahas, peacocks, doves, herons, wood-peckers, sparrows, cuckoos, of exotic hues and cacophonies.
 One can see in the brilliant radiance of blazing sun set the crowd of parrots and sparrows flung over one’s head.
 Your hair will be flicked with a bird’s sudden swift flight almost touching your head.
 Somewhere in the upper sky among the tinged cloudlets a lone eagle lazily supervises his vast empire.
 His eyes glisten, and far flung heavy wings mellow with the reddish white rays of the setting sun.
 Below down the river men are catching fish still in the languid lapping slimy water.
 A mist begins to overlap the tree tops of the Jaldapara forest on the opposite side of the park.
 Dew drops begin to fall on the grass of the park.
-And our feet are bathed at the embrace of recalcitrant tendrils of long grass decked with dews.
+And our feet are bathed at the embrace of recalcitrant tendrils of long grass decked with dew.

 Situated at a distance of 12 Kilometres from Falakata and 20 Kilometres away from Madarihut, Kungnagar Eco Park by the outer fringe of internationally recognised Jaldapara National Reserve Forest once boasted its exotic and lush green beauty with tigers, elephants, deers, chitahas, ghorials, and myriad birds like parrots, mynahas, peacocks, doves, herons, wood-peckers, sparrows, cuckoos, of exotic hues and cacophonies.
 One can see in the brilliant radiance of blazing sun set the crowd of parrots and sparrows flung over one’s head.
 Your hair will be flicked with a bird’s sudden swift flight almost touching your head.
 Somewhere in the upper sky among the tinged cloudlets a lone eagle lazily supervises his vast empire.
 His eyes glisten, and far flung heavy wings mellow with the reddish white rays of the setting sun.
 Below down the river men are catching fish still in the languid lapping slimy water.
 A mist begins to overlap the tree tops of the Jaldapara forest on the opposite side of the park.
 Dew drops begin to fall on the grass of the park.
 And our feet are bathed at the embrace of recalcitrant tendrils of long grass decked with dew drops.